How Can You Prevent Termites?

 A solution of liquid dish wash soap can also be used to control termites in the house.
 Make a solution and fill it in a spray bottle to treat infested areas.
 A thin film made of lather can form an impervious seal on the exoskeleton of termites, which can fail their respiratory system.

 However, there is a problem with this treatment method.
 It is a water-based solution and can cause warping in wooden structures.
-Therefore, it is better to call for professional help since they can control termites without inflicting any damage to wooden surfaces.
+Therefore, it is better to call for professional help since they can control termites without damaging wooden surfaces.

 Add salt and pepper